lllz/CoProjects/PlanetFour.md

 # How I can help

 Scientists need your help to find and mark ‘fans’ and ‘blotches’ on the Martian surface.
 Scientists believe that these features indicate wind direction and speed.
 By tracking ‘fans’ and ‘blotches’ over the course of several Martian years to see how they form, evolve, disappear and reform, we can help planetary scientists better understand Mars’ climate.
-The team also hope to find out if these features form in the same spot each year and also learn how they change.
+The team also hopes to find out if these features form in the same spot each year and also learn how they change.

 Your markings will be collected together with the markings made by other volunteers on that same image.
 Taking an average of these markings, scientists will produce an extremely reliable map of the ‘fan,’ and ‘blotch’ features on the surface of Mars and the first large scale measurement of wind on the planet!